ctrlaltwill/Sprout/README.md

-# Sprout - Flashcards & Spaced Repetition in Obsidian
+# Sprout - Flashcards & Spaced Repetition

-Sprout is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.
+Sprout is an Obsidian plugin for writing flashcards directly inside Markdown notes and reviewing them with an FSRS-based scheduler.

 > **Beta 0.0.5** — major update with new UI, analytics dashboard, image occlusion, and reading view cards.